opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/findings.md

 `sortString`    | The string Security Analytics uses to sort the alerts.
 Optional.
 `sortOrder`     | The order used to sort the list of alerts.
 Possible values are `asc` or `desc`.
 Optional.
 `missing`       | A list of fields for which no alias mappings are found.
 Optional.
-`size`          | An optional limit for the maximum number of results returned in the response.
+`size`          | An optional maximum number of results to be returned in the response.
 Optional.
 `startIndex`    | The pagination indicator.
 Optional.
 `searchString`  | The alert attribute you want returned in the search.
 Optional.